ASCOT Long Term Follow-up

 The long term follow up of ASCOT has two main aims: (1) To assess the effect of blood pressure lowering on dementia, major vascular diseases (such as heart attack and stroke) and chronic illnesses like diabetes; and (2) To assess the effect of LDL-cholesterol lowering on dementia, major vascular diseases (such as heart attack and stroke) and chronic illnesses like diabetes.
 This is because the lifetime benefit of these treatments is likely to have been underestimated in the 5-year trial follow-up.

 Patients with higher blood pressure or higher LDL cholesterol have an increased risk of developing dementia, but there is no evidence that lowering either blood pressure or LDL-cholesterol reduces the risk of developing this debilitating condition.
-A randomised trial like ASCOT with very long follow-up (which is necessary since dementia is an insidious condition which takes many years to develop) represents a unique opportunity to directly assess the effect of surgery on dementia risk.
+A randomised trial like ASCOT with very long follow-up (which is necessary since dementia is an insidious condition which takes many years to develop) represents a unique opportunity to directly assess the effect of blood pressure and LDL-cholesterol lowering on dementia risk.
 This question is highly relevant.
 If we demonstrate that blood pressure lowering with amlodipine or LDL-lowering with atorvastatin not only lowers the risk of stroke but also prevents dementia, many more patients will be considered for blood pressure lowering thereby reducing the burden of disease posed by dementia.

 For this follow-up study, we will use an existing linkage between ASCOT participants and the ONS mortality dataset, provided by NHS Digital on behalf of ONS, sourced from Civil Registration Data.
 We will obtain mortality data (date of death) held by NHS Digital.
 NHS Digital already hold the identifiers from participants in the ASCOT trial, from your previous consent to mortality linkage.